 MAPLE TERRACE INN/ PRESIDENTS' INN/ MARTHA'S COTTAGE/

-Together, our inns can accommodate large groups up to 34 persons.
-A complimentary full breakfast, served to order, is offered at the Maple Terrace Inn, Presidents' Inn and Martha's Cottage.
-With prior arrangements, groups up to 10 people can be seated together for breakfast at the Maple Terrace Inn.
-Groups of more than 10 people can be seated together for breakfast in a private dining room within walking distance of the 4 inns.
+Together, our inns can accommodate large groups up to 42 persons.
+A complimentary full breakfast, served to order, is offered on premises at each inn.
+With prior arrangements, groups (up to 10 people) can be seated together for breakfast at the Maple Terrace Inn.
+Groups of more than 10 people can be seated together for breakfast in a private dining room within walking distance of the 5 inns.

 * * *